Allergen-Free Sweet ‘n’ Salty Trail Mix Bars Recipe

 After bars are cooled completely, to preserve their freshness and chewiness, wrap each bar in a small square of plastic wrap.

-About Karen JoyI'm a homeschooling mother of six -- 3 boys ages 17, 15 and 12 years old, and three girls: 8 and 5 years old, and our newest, born in June 2013.
+About Karen JoyI'm a homeschooling mother of six -- 3 boys ages 17, 15 and 13 years old, and three girls: 8 and 6 years old, and our newest, born in June 2013.
 I like birding, reading, writing, organic gardening, singing, playing guitar, hiking, the outdoors, and books.
 I am a natural childbirth advocate and fledgling birthing class instructor.
-I'm a CSA coordinator for a local organic farm, Crooked Sky Farms, though that's on hiatus right now.
+I'm have been a CSA coordinator for a local organic farm, Crooked Sky Farms, though that's on hiatus right now.
 I have a dear hubby who designs homes for a local home builder and who is the worship pastor of our church.
 I live in the desert, which I used to hate, but now appreciate.

 Posted on November 17, 2007, in Cooking/Baking/Food/Recipes, GF Recipes, GFCF Recipes and tagged cookies, Dairy-free, egg-free, gluten-free, granola bars, nut-free, peanut-free, recipe, tree nut-free.
 Bookmark the permalink.
 21 Comments.